-1) There is a regular Cleaning Service to the premises.

-2) Refuse containers are contained in a dedicated area and are emptied regularly.
+- 1) There is a regular Cleaning Service to the premises. (insert photo) - 2) Refuse containers are emptied regularly and stored away from the premises.

 - 3) Regular checks by Caretakers minimise risk of waste accumulation. - 4) 'Out of Hours' service in place to remove bulk items.